tkristner/CG_SCALE/README.md

 Pads fits in the top holes and allow for multiple wing root size.
 LiPo battery allow mobility.

-Please bear with me if there are any mistakes.
 Do not hesitate to make pull requests.